-Click on the links below to access presentations or scroll down for a selection of workshop photos.
+This workshop in Stirling focused on case studies that demonstrate how to run a successful heritage regeneration project.
+Click on the links below to access the case studies and the other presentations, or scroll down for a selection of workshop photos.

 Laura Norris introduces the aims of the workshops and explains how the BRICK programme can help community groups who are hoping to start their own built heritage project.

 Dr Lindsay Lennie, Project Officer from Stirling City Heritage Trust discusses how the trust was set up and shares some inspirational projects that they have worked on in the past decade.